 This builds a Visual Studio project file, based on the version of Visual Studio that is configured (either the latest installed version, or the version specified by \$MSVS_VERSION in the Environment constructor).
 For Visual Studio 6, it will generate a .dsp file.
-For Visual Studio 7 (.NET) and later versions, it will generate a .vcproj file.
+For Visual Studio 7, 8, and 9, it will generate a .vcproj file.
+For Visual Studio 10 and later, it will generate a .vcproj file.

-By default, this also generates a solution file for the specified project, a .dsw file for Visual Studio 6 or a .sln file for Visual Studio 7 (.NET).
+By default, this also generates a solution file for the specified project, a .dsw file for Visual Studio 6 or a .sln file for Visual Studio 7 and later.
 This behavior may be disabled by specifying auto_build_solution=0 when you call MSVSProject, in which case you presumably want to build the solution file(s) by calling the MSVSSolution Builder (see below).